 Bonsai losing leaves

 My bonsai loses leaves - What can I do ?
 A question to read frequently in every bonsai messages board.
 Almost every bonsai enthusiast has experienced leaf dropping at bonsai.
+Often - but not always - the reason lies in mistakes in bonsai care.
 With a little background knowledge leaf shedding loses its horror or can be avoided completely.
-In the following we have collected some points that can help you to understand and waht is to do.
+In the following we have collected some points that can help you to understand and what is to do with your bonsai tree.

 Bonsai, like all plants, need light - a lot of light.
 They gain energy from light through photosynthesis.
 At the same time they consume energy through their metabolism.
 The metabolism is particularly high at high temperatures.